dotlang/language/README.md

 3. `x = 'c'`
 4. `g = true`
 5. `str = "Hello world!"`
-6. `str2 = "Hello" + "World!"`
+6. `str2 = "Hello" & "World!"`

 ## Sequence

 Sequence is similar to array in other languages.
-It represents a fixed-size block of memory space with elements of the same type, T and is shows with `[T]` notation.
+It represents a fixed-size block of memory with elements of the same type, `T` and is shows with `[T]` notation.
 You can initialize a sequence with a sequence literal (Example 1) or range operator (Example 2).
-Sequence literal must be prefixed with underscore.

 You refer to elements inside sequence using `x[i]` notation where `i` is index number.
 Referring to an index outside sequence will cause a runtime error.
 Putting an extra comma at the end of a sequence literal is allowed. `[]` represents an empty sequence.